Toyota Land Cruiser Prado: 1999 revisions

+Special-equipment variants

+Crawler

+On 22 October 1999 Toyota announced a Land Cruiser Prado Crawler, sold from 1 November 1999 as a factory special-equipment vehicle under the company's TECS (Toyota Excellent Conversion Series) programme, alongside an equivalent Hilux Surf Crawler.
+The Crawler replaced all four road wheels with triangular rubber-belted crawler units, and was intended for passenger transport and haulage in snowbound areas.

+Because the conversion substituted the wheels without altering the vehicle's basic control layout, Toyota stated that the Crawler could be driven on an ordinary Japanese driving licence, unlike tracked snow vehicles, which were classified as special vehicles requiring a specific licence.
+The crawler units could be removed and road wheels refitted outside the snow season.
+Changes to the base vehicle included dedicated front and rear bumpers, enlarged over-fenders, protectors and stoppers, and a switch to correct the speedometer reading between crawler and wheel configurations.

+The Crawler was based on the 3.4-litre 5VZ-FE petrol TZ grade, carried the TECS model code GF-VZJ95W-VRPGCR, and was bodied by Araco.
+Fitting the crawler units raised kerb weight from 1980 kg to 2420 kg and ground clearance from 230 mm to 330 mm.
+At launch it was priced at ¥5,240,000 excluding consumption tax.

+Active Vacation

+A camper conversion marketed as "Active Vacation" was offered as a special-equipment vehicle registered in Japan's 8-number category, and received the same revisions as the base vehicle at the June 1999 minor change.

+Markets

 The Prado was assembled by Sofasa in Colombia from 1999 until 2009 without significant changes.
 There were two versions, a 3-door version with a 2.7 L engine and a 5-door version with a 3.4 L V6 engine and either a 5-speed manual or a 4-speed automatic transmission.
 Between 2005 and 2009 they offered an optional armoured version of the 5-door Prado.

 When the Prado was launched in the UK in 1996, it was called the Land Cruiser Colorado and replaced the 4Runner, which had been discontinued from sale.
 It was called this to distinguish it from the larger Land Cruiser – renamed as the Land Cruiser Amazon – which was already on sale.
 The Colorado name tag was dropped in 2003, when it was renamed simply as Land Cruiser.
-In the Republic of Ireland most Land Cruisers were sold as commercial vehicles with the rear side windows and seats removed for tax reasons.
+In the Republic of Ireland most Land Cruisers were sold as commercial vehicles with the rear side windows blanked and the rear seats removed for tax reasons.